 Last updated on January 6th, 2019

 Did you know the Minneapolis Sculpture Garden has just gone through a major renovation?
 It’s been closed for almost two years!
 They just reopened this spring with some brand new pieces to check out.
 The garden includes 7.5 acres of different art, including the most icon piece the Spoonbridge and Cherry.
 When I heard I would visit the garden on my tour I took with the Roseville Visitors Association this summer, I was ecstatic.
-Here are some of the things to look out for when you go.

 What to Look For: